 Little shoes with big bows #Wedding Shoes March 29 2013 | Ariel offbeatresilience This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
 I'm not an especially frilly lady when it comes to my footwear, but I am loving all the wedding shoes I'm seeing these days with sassy bows on them… in some cases, BIG bows.
 Like, bows that are bigger than the shoe, practically.
 It's an awesome twist on a dainty little detail.
 For the purposes of this post, I went for a range of bow sizes, ranging from modest to OMG MY EYES.
 The styles range from towering "ouch my feet" heels, down to cheetah-print oxfords.
 I've got ankle bows, toe bows, and side bows.
 BOWS!
 Random bonus shoe Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or working on her next book, Offbeat Resilience, chances are good that she's dancing or happy-crying.
+You can get to know her better on her Insta stories.
 PREVIOUS Morgan & Nicole's dreamy mountain wedding NEXT Show your peeps where to sit with marshmallow Peeps Show/Hide comments [ 3 ] Whoa, I think that bonus shoe wins the bonus shoe prize.
 9 agree Reply As a bride-to-be who will be wearing glittery heels with big bows on her wedding day, this makes me happy!
 1 agrees Reply I own these boots – the bow actually is bigger than the shoe!
 4 agree Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.